tixxit/select/README.md

 	val x = Random.shuffle(1 until 500000 toList) toArray

-This selects the 123456th element, so it returns 123457 from the array.
-It moves 123457 to the 123456th position.
+Let's select the 123456th element, so it returns 123457 from the array.
+It will move 123457 to the 123456th position.

 	assert(x.select(123456) == 123457)
 	assert(x(123456) == 123457)